papermintx/papermintx/README.md

 - 🌱 I’m currently learning about mobile technology for Android/multi-platform apps
 - 💬 Feel free to ask me about Android development or Kotlin
-- 📫 How to reach me: muhamadmuslih720@gmail.com
-- ⚡ Fun fact: Novice Pianist
+- ⚡ Interesting facts: Beginner phone technician

 ---